 Angel's Rest on the AT is a 5.5 mile lightly trafficked out and back trail located near Pearisburg, Virginia that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 An amazing hike on a portion of the Appalachian trail.
 It gets pretty strenuous but is completely worth it for the two scenic overlooks.
 Makes sure you travel the extra 0.6 miles at the top to the second overlook.